dagster-io/dagster/examples/experimental/dagster-airlift/README.md

 In order to migrate a task, you must do two things:

-1. First, ensure all associated assets are executable in Dagster by providing software-defined asset definitions in place of bare `AssetSpec`s.
+1. First, ensure all associated assets are executable in Dagster by providing asset definitions in place of bare `AssetSpec`s.
 2. The `migrated: False` status in the `migration_state` YAML folder must be adjusted to `migrated: True`.

 Any task marked as migrated will use the `DagsterOperator` when executed as part of the DAG.
 This operator will use the Dagster GraphQL API to initiate a Dagster run of the assets corresponding to the task.